nushankodikara/TecInpact/content/post/best-media-players-2020.md

 [Download](http://kmplayer.com/)

 ## #3 VLC
-Here it is, the most famous and widly used media player in the whole universe. but do everyone right about their desicion? well, not at all. why?
+Here it is, the most famous and widely used media player in the whole universe. but do everyone right about their decision? well, not at all. why?
 VLC has a lot more going in it's back end. it has it's own codecs, it uses more ram and so on.
 But, if you're an Advanced User, I won't bother you at all.
 For Others, Just Don't use it.
 It's flimsy and not good for me.

 ![VLC](https://images.videolan.org/vlc/screenshots/1.0.0/VLC_Qt4.jpg "VLC")